Senate OKs enhanced benefits for vets exposed to burn pits

 “Whenever you have to make that connection airtight, that’s difficult on many things,” said Sen. Mike Braun, R-Ind.
 “In this case, I think the evidence is such that there’s some causal relationship.
 I hear from so many that were over there and got the symptoms fairly close after their service was over.
 That’s not now and then.
 You hear it fairly often.”

-Most Republicans vote for the bill, but some opposed it because of fiscal concerns.
+Most Republicans voted for the bill, but some opposed it because of fiscal concerns.
+All 14 of the “no” votes came from Republicans.

 “That’s way too much money,” said Sen. Cynthia Lummis, R-Wyo., of the projected $283 billion price tag.